Rights of Employees

 Employment Law Consultations

 A consultation is an initial meeting with a lawyer.
 As explained below, an employment law consultation serves several different purposes, including allowing you to tell your story, giving your lawyer an opportunity to evaluate your potential legal claims, and helping you determine the best way to enforce your legal rights.Tell Your Story

-Another important purpose of this initial meeting is to allow your lawyer to determine whether you have any legal claims and evaluate those claims for you.
+Another important purpose of this initial meeting is to allow your lawyer to determine whether you have any legal claims, and to evaluate those claims for you.
 For example, we can help you determine whether you have a claim of discrimination, harassment or retaliation, or a violation of another one of your employment law rights, and assess the strengths and weaknesses of those claims.Determine Your Best Option

 Another purpose of a consultation is to obtain answers to your questions about your legal rights.
 While our website provides information regarding some of the most frequently asked questions we receive from our clients, a consultation allows you to ask your own questions and obtain answers that are specific to you and your situation.Get to Know Your Lawyer

 Yet another benefit of a consultation is to get to know your lawyer before you hire him or her to represent you.
 Employment law cases usually are very personal and emotionally charged.
 Lawsuits can take many months or even years.
 Before you hire a lawyer, you should make sure you trust and feel comfortable working with him or her.